j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 ```

 #### 2.)
 Align fastQs then sort and index BAMs.
 I like to use an interactive job on the CHPC cluster for this.
 It is also a good idea to **mark and remove duplicate reads** which is not shown here, but can be acheived with Picard's `MarkDuplicates` tool and samtools.

+> Histone mark files have relatively few duplicate reads in my experience (<5%), but TF ChIP is almost certainly a different story.
+Might pay to test a few files with/without duplicates removed to see how they compare in peak calling.
+I don't think it's a huge issue, but something to keep in mind at least.

 ```Bash
 qsub -I -l nodes=1:ppn=8,walltime=15:00:00,vmem=16gb